These Are the Top 10 Rookies to Watch in the 2022-23 NHL Season

-These are the top 10 rookies to watch in the 2022-23 NHL season originally appeared on NBC Sports Chicago
+These are the top 10 rookies to watch in the 2022-23 NHL season originally appeared on NBC Sports Bayarea

 NHL season is about to be in full swing, which means it is time to start keeping watch for the young, new faces – the rookies.